theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet.md

 - ✨ **Side effects** - all requests will now authenticate using this api key only

-!> This assumes you are creating and managing/refreshing the token yourself.
-Deeper oauth support coming soon...
+!> This assumes you are creating and managing/refreshing the token yourself

 ### Basic info